amano-games/amano.games/_posts/making-a-pinball-game-for-the-playdate-part-11-the-spinner-spring.md

 ## Springs

 The first time I was reading about using springs for animation was from [this great article by Josh W. Comeau](https://www.joshwcomeau.com/animation/a-friendly-introduction-to-spring-physics/).
-The article is full of interactive examples that helped the concept click.
+The article is full of interactive examples that helped the concept _click_.
 Since then I have used it sparingly for some little animations on our games.
 Another great resource is [this video on a small script for Godot](https://www.youtube.com/watch?v=YBgCUQVDRkw) that helps you animate almost anything using springs.

 When I started thinking about our spinner problem, I thought I would need to simulate some kind of pendulum using physics and that my cheap trick of just using the ball velocity was going away.
 And that's why I put if off for a long time, until I got this article on my RSS feed on [springs and all their utilities](https://theorangeduck.com/page/spring-roll-call).
 It's great!
 I greatly recommend it.

-So I started thinking these springs surely look like the motion a pinball spinner does.
+So I started thinking these springs surely look like the motion a pinball spinner.

 I didn't have to change that much; just make sure to record the starting direction of the spinner as it will bounce back and forth until it gets to its resting angle.